Physically motivated modeling of LyC escape fraction during reionization: Method

 We then project quantities relevant to the calculation of the escape fraction onto the galactic plane.
 More specifically, the gas mass per unit area in each 2D grid cell $\{i,j\}$ is given by:

-with $m_{\mathrm{gas},ijk}$ being the gas mass contained in a given grid cell, and $A_\mathrm{cell}$ area of the cell. $\Sigma_{\rm SFR_{i,j}}$ is calculated in the same way, by substituting $m_{\mathrm{gas},ijk}$ with SFR$_{ijk}$. $\Sigma_{m_{i,j}}$ can then be related to the gas column density in the cell through $N_{0,ij}=\Sigma_{m_{i,j}}/2\mu$, with $\mu$ being the mean molecular mass assumed to be the mass of a hydrogen atom in our simplified model, and the factor $2$ accounts for the symmetry of the gas distribution below and above the galaxy.
+with $m_{\mathrm{gas},ijk}$ being the gas mass contained in a given grid cell, and $A_\mathrm{cell}$ area of the cell. $\Sigma_{\rm SFR_{i,j}}$ is calculated in the same way, by substituting $m_{\mathrm{gas},ijk}$ with the instantaneous SFR in each cell SFR$_{ijk}$. $\Sigma_{m_{i,j}}$ can then be related to the gas column density in the cell through $N_{0,ij}=\Sigma_{m_{i,j}}/2\mu$, with $\mu$ being the mean molecular mass assumed to be the mass of a hydrogen atom in our simplified model, and the factor $2$ accounts for the symmetry of the gas distribution below and above the galaxy.
 Finally, the metallicity of a grid cell $Z_{i,j}$ is given by the mass weighted mean in a given column:

 This value can be related to the value of $N_\mathrm{d}$ in that cell through eq.~\ref{eq:Nd}.

 To obtain the escape fraction from a cell, we compute $N_0$, $N_S$ and $N_\mathrm{d}$ individually for each element of the 2D grid and evaluate $f_\mathrm{esc,cell}$ using eq.~\ref{eq:escape fraction}.
 The escape fraction of the galaxy, $f_\mathrm{esc}$, is then given by: